towynlin/jruby.github.com/www/getting-started.markdown

 layout: main
 title: Getting Started
 ---
+# Try it!

+Not ready to download yet?
+You can try [JRuby as an applet right in your browser](/tryjruby)!

 # Getting Started with JRuby

 JRuby is one of the easiest Ruby implementations to set up.
 Let's start with the basic instructions: